-During all or part of the year, Mr Lee and Mr Ferguson were directors of APAC Resources Limited (APAC) which has a 35.15% beneficial shareholding in Mount Gibson Iron Ltd, Mr Li was a director of Shougang Concord International Trading Pty Ltd (SCIT), and Mr Ding was a director of Shougang Fushan Resources Group Limited (Shougang Fushan) which has a 14.1% beneficial shareholding in Mount Gibson Iron Ltd.
+During all or part of the year, Mr Lee and Mr Ferguson were directors of APAC Resources Limited (APAC) which has a 35.83% beneficial shareholding in Mount Gibson Iron Ltd, Mr Li was a director of Shougang Concord International Trading Pty Ltd (SCIT), and Mr Ding was a director of Shougang Fushan Resources Group Limited (Shougang Fushan) which has a 13.81% beneficial shareholding in Mount Gibson Iron Ltd.

-The following sale agreements were in place with director-related entities during the period:

-- The sale to a subsidiary of APAC of 20% of iron ore from Koolan Island's available mined production over the life of mine. - The sale to SCIT of 80% of iron ore from Koolan Island's available mined production over the life of mine, which resulted in the sale of two shipments of iron ore from Koolan Island prior to the novation of this offtake agreement (refer footnote below).
+During the period, sale agreements that were in place with director-related entities include the sale of 20% of iron ore from Koolan Island's available mined production over the life of mine to APAC.
+There were no sale agreements in place with SCIT during the year (refer footnote below).